Care & Treatment

 Hemoglobin A1c Level

-No matter what your age or general health is, everyone with diabetes needs to work with their healthcare provider to decide what level of A1C will be best for their long-term health.
-Your treatment & management will depend on how long you have had diabetes, what other conditions you have and your life expectancy.
+Everyone with diabetes needs to work with their healthcare provider to decide what level of A1C will be best for their long-term health no matter what one’s age or general health is.
+Treatment and management will depend on how long you have had diabetes, what other conditions you have and your life expectancy.
 You should talk to your healthcare professional about what target is right for you.

 Don’t get discouraged if you have difficulty reaching your target A1c level—the benefits of improving glycemic control from “poor” to “fair” far outweigh the benefits of improving control from “fair” to “ideal”.